20sw084/MAD-CEP/README.md

 CEP for Mobile App Development Course.

 # Table of Contents
-Introduction
+1. Introduction
-Features
+2. Features
-Installation
+3. Installation
-Usage
-Contributing
+4. Contributing
-License

 # Introduction
 The Farm Management System is a comprehensive software solution designed to assist farmers and agricultural organizations in efficiently managing their farm operations.
 This system provides a user-friendly interface and a range of features to streamline tasks such as crop management, livestock management, resource allocation, and financial tracking.